-- A. Fire Protection and Emergency Response. - later date as may be approved by the Fire Chief for good cause shown, the operator shall complete a third-party audit of the oil field's fire protection capabilities to evaluate compliance with NFPA requirements, Title 2632 (Fire Code) of the County Code, the Fire Department regulations, California Code of Regulations, and API requirements.
-The third-party auditor shall be selected and funded by the operator, subject to the approval of the Fire Chief and the audit shall be conducted in cooperation with the Fire Department.
-The Fire Department may request that the Culver City Fire Department participate in the audit.
+1. Fire Protection Audit.
+Within 120 days following the effective date, or at such later date as may be approved by the Fire Chief for good cause shown, the operator shall complete a third-party audit of the oil field's fire protection capabilities to evaluate compliance with NFPA requirements, Title 2632 (Fire Code) of the County Code, the Fire Department regulations, California Code of Regulations, and API requirements.
+The third-party auditor shall be selected and funded by the operator, subject to the approval of the Fire Chief and the audit shall be conducted in cooperation with the Fire Department participate in the audit.
 Issues addressed in the audit shall include, but not be limited to, fire monitor placement, fire water capabilities, fire detection capabilities, and fire foam requirements.
 The audit results and any corrective action plan shall be submitted to the Fire Chief for approval.
 The corrective action plan shall identify any non-compliance item, describe the corrective action to be taken, and provide a deadline for the completion of each such corrective action, which may be extended by the Director after consultation with the Fire Chief for good cause shown.
 The operator shall submit to the Fire Chief monthly updates on the corrective action plan until such time as all corrective actions have been completed.